 What he said then; I’m sure I do.

 Hath taught a fawn to hunt his dear.”

 Left me his fawn, but took his heart.

-This fawn was given to me by my faithless lover Sylvio who brought it, tied in this sliver chain and with a bell round its neck, to me one morning when I had not yet discovered that he was false to me.
-I remember that occasion well; in fact, I remember what he said on that occasion.
-I am sure I remember his words.
-He said: “Look how I, a hunter, have brought you a fawn which has been trained by me to chase a darling like you.”
-But soon afterwards Sylvio proved false to me.
-While this fawn became tame, Sylvio became wild, and deserted me, heedless of the grief which his desertion would cause to me.
-However, he left his fawn with me.
+In the second stanza, the poetic persona discloses that she got this fawn from her faithless lover Sylvio.
+He brought it, tied in this sliver chain and with a bell around its neck, to her one morning when she had not yet discovered that he was false to her.
+She remembers that occasion well.
+She recounts what he said on that occasion.
+He said, “Look how I, a hunter, have brought you a fawn which has been trained by me to chase a darling like you.”

 Thenceforth I set myself to play

 With this, and very well content

 For it was full of sport, and light